techidaily/site-ios-location-track/source/_posts/3-solutions-to-find-your-apple-iphone-15-plus-current-location-of-a-mobile-number-drfone-by-drfone-virtual-ios.md

 ![track a cell phone location via mSpy](https://images.wondershare.com/drfone/article/2017/10/15077054622036.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/JlX-G8rBs1w?si=iIhUoWAq5x3YK9rA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Now you will be able to track cell phone location by number using mSpy with these simple steps.
 You will receive real-time information from the target device every time you need it.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/pejPLJBLmXw?si=WD97jA3doqbMCkCX&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 4: How to track a cell phone with FlexiSPY